tkeer/easerequest/README.md

 ### Using abstract class EaseRequest
-Extend your class by EaseRequest instead of FormRequest, implement abstract function in preRules function and define all you rules in that function.
+Extend your class by EaseRequest instead of FormRequest, implement abstract function preRules in your class and define all your rules in that function.

 ### Using trait EaseRequestTrait
-Extend class by FormRequest and add EaseRequestTrait in your class.
+Extend your class by FormRequest and add EaseRequestTrait in the class.
-Define preRules function in you class and add all you rules in this function.
+Define preRules function in you class and add all your rules in that function.